 It Is Rocket Science! is a low budget, highly subjective look at the history and future of space travel...

 It was my first solo show, my 2008 Edinburgh Fringe Festival debut and my first BBC Radio 4 series.
-The radio show won the WISE Media award in 2013, and was shortlisted for the Writers' Guild Award for Best Radio Comedy in 2014.
+The radio show won the WISE Media award in 2013, was nominated for the Writers' Guild Award for Best Radio Comedy in 2014 and the Association of British Science Writers' Royal Society Radio Prize in 2015.

 "It is Rocket Science! embodies all the best things about intellectual comedy.
 Smart without being elitist, and with just the right amounts of sincerity and sarcasm from its host, this should hopefully be the first of many delightful fringe offerings from the talented Keen"